DHTMLX/docs-diagram/docs/api/selection/afterunselect_event.md

 @params:
 - `id: string | number` - the item id
-- `subId: string | number | undefined` - optional, the id of the edited subheader of a swimlane or a text element of a line
+- `subId: string | number | undefined` - optional, the id of a subheader of a swimlane or a text element of a line

 @example:
 const diagram = new dhx.Diagram("diagram_container", {
     type: "org",
     select: true
 });

 diagram.events.on("AfterUnSelect", function (id) {